When you purchase through links on our site, we may earn a commission. Here’s how it works.

-We know the cons look overwhelming, but for those of you who truly want to adopt a puppy you’ll look forward to most of these things.
-We suggest talking to some people who have recently raised a puppy to give you a realistic picture of what your life will be like.
+We know the cons look overwhelming, but for those of you who truly want to adopt a puppy, you’ll look forward to most of these things.
+We suggest talking to a few people who have recently raised a puppy to give you a realistic picture of what to expect.
 If cleaning up messes and having your toes nibbled on for a few months is something you can’t handle, then you should look at adopting an older dog.

 Adolescent age is anywhere from 6 months up to 36 months, depending on the pup.
 This is the time where your dog will be all legs and have a smaller frame.
-This is a clumsy time for the dog as they are growing in to their body and still learning many new things.
+This is a clumsy time for the dog as it is growing in to its body and still learning many new things.